Nuestra Belleza México 2014: Nuestra Belleza Mundo México

-Two days before to the final competition was held the semi-final competition with a live show entitled "Nuestra Belleza Mundo Mexico" in which was announced the winner of the Nuestra Belleza Mundo México title Yamelin Ramírez from Sonora who will represent the country in Miss World 2015.
-All contestants competed in swimsuit and evening gown during the contest.
+Two days before the final competition was held, the semi-final competition featured a live show entitled "Nuestra Belleza Mundo Mexico", in which it was announced that the winner of the Nuestra Belleza Mundo México title was Yamelin Ramírez from Sonora, who went on to represent Mexico in Miss World 2015.
+All contestants competed in swimsuit and evening gown categories during the contest.

-The Nuestra Belleza Mundo México pageant was held at the Jardines de México in Jojutla, Morelos, México on October 23, 2014 and was hosted by Luz Elena González and David Zepeda.
+The Nuestra Belleza Mundo México pageant was held at the Jardines de México in Jojutla, Morelos, Mexico on October 23, 2014 and was hosted by Luz Elena González and David Zepeda.
 It was the 7th edition of the "Nuestra Belleza Mundo México" contest and as an official separate pageant to choose Mexico's representative to Miss World.
-The Winner of this event does not compete in the final night competition.
+The winner of this event did not compete in the final night competition.